exasol/dynamodb-virtual-schema/README.md

 # Virtual Schema for DynamoDB
-Using this Virtual Schema you can access to Amazons DynamoDB from Exasol
+Using this Virtual Schema you can access to [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) from Exasol.

  ## Installation
 Upload the latest available release of this adapter to BucketFS.